Updated 20.2.25 to reflect the changes for the 2025 season.

 Stefan Bradl Qatar testing.
 Image courtesy Box Repsol on Flickr

-Honda have stated with this many tests scheduled and normal racing weekends having the additional test rider is the only way to get the most out of the extra track time.
+Honda stated during 2024 they were seeking an additional test rider because with this many tests scheduled and normal racing weekends having the additional test rider is the only way to get the most out of the extra track time.

 Are test riders the same as wildcards?